gmrzone/FullstackInfiniteScroll/README.md

 python manage.py Runserver

-#### All image are rendered using a Custom Image Component created using IntersectionObserver Api to only Load Image when Image is in view else render a placeholder so that not all images are loaded on page load to give performance boost
+#### All image are rendered using a Custom Image Component created using IntersectionObserver Api To LAzy Load Images when Image is in view else render a placeholder so that not all images are loaded on page load to give performance boost

 ### Frontend is create using React and Contains 4 Routes